-- (1) Building façades shall be substantially parallel to the front property line except that: - a) Corner buildings may be oriented to address the corner; and - b) Buildings interior to a development site may be arranged to front a common courtyard, parking area, driveway, or private street. - (2) All development sites shall front public streets. - (3) Any side of a building that is not intended to serve the public shall be screened from public view and the view of adjacent properties to the extent that all loading, storage, solid waste, maintenance equipment (brooms, mops, buckets, etc.) and similar items are not visible to the public. - (4) Any side of a building that faces an arterial or collector street shall be treated as a building façade. - (5) All buildings in the CB district shall be required to be built on an established build-to line that is the same as the property line (zero lot line construction).
+- (1) Building façades shall be substantially parallel to the front property line except that: - a) Corner buildings may be oriented to address the corner; and - b) Buildings interior to a development site may be arranged to front a common courtyard, parking area, driveway, or private street. - (2) All development sites shall front public streets. - (3) Any side of a building that is not intended to serve the public shall be screened from public view and loading, storage, solid waste, maintenance equipment (brooms, mops, buckets, etc.) and similar items are not visible to the public. - (4) Any side of a building that faces an arterial or collector street shall be treated as a building façade. - (5) All buildings in the CB district shall be required to be built on an established build-to line that is the same as the property line (zero lot line construction).